justbetter/magento2-sentry/README.md

 - `bin/magento setup:upgrade && bin/magento setup:static-content:deploy`

 ## Configuration
-- Options for the module are defined in the backend under Stores > Configuration > Justbetter > Sentry configuration
+- Options for the module are defined in the backend under Stores > Configuration > JustBetter > Sentry configuration

 ## Optional error page configuration
 - Optional you can configure custom error pages in pub/errors.
 You can use the sentry feedback form and insert here the sentry log ID.
 The Sentry Log Id is captured in de customer session and can be retrieved in `processor.php`.
 Soon I'll integrate this in the module.